American Amateur Press Association E-Journals

-Beginning in the mid-1990s, several members who published computer-generated journals also made them available on the Web.
 J. Hill Hamon introduced a new breed of journal when he e-mailed Whippoorwill E-Comment to several friends in January 2004.
-His journals were not printed for inclusion in the bundle.
-He found this format allowed greater use of color, particularly for photos.
-J. Hill coined the term "e-journal" to describe this type of publication.
+He found this non-paper format allowed greater use of color, particularly for photos, and coined the term "e-journal" to describe this type of publication.

-You can visit the AAPA E-Journal Archive to see what AAPA members have done with the format.
+You can visit the AAPA E-Journal Listings page for links to AAPA e-journals in order to see what AAPA members have done with the format.

 E-Publishing Fundamentals